19hours/sg-statutes/Acts/Women’s Charter.md

 ### Procedure

 133\.
-Subject to the provisions of this Part, all proceedings under this Part shall be regulated by the Rules of Court.
+Subject to the provisions of this Part, all proceedings under this Part shall be regulated by the Family Justice Rules made under section 139.

 [42/2005]

+[Act 27 of 2014 01/01/2015]

 ### Evidence